 Key Contributions

-- A five-stage framework — equipoise, measurement, explanation, inference, interpretation — for integrating public participation into quantitative AI evaluation.
+- A five-part framework (equipoise, measurement, explanation, inference, interpretation) for integrating public involvement into quantitative AI evaluation.

-- A bridge between qualitative sociotechnical scholarship and quantitative evaluation practice.
+- A bridge between qualitative/critical sociotechnical scholarship and quantitative AI evaluation practice.

-- Reframing of trustworthy AI as dependent on trustworthy, participatory science rather than on technical assurance alone.
+- The framing of trustworthy AI as contingent on trustworthy, participatory science.

 Methods